Monitoring ML Applications in Production

 - →Prediction distribution — a heatmap of predicted_price_dollars over time.
 This is the ML panel, and it's the one that catches a model going wrong while everything else stays green.

-That last panel is worth staring at.
-If the mix of predicted prices suddenly shifts — everything skewing high, or collapsing toward one bucket — that's a signal something changed in the inputs or the model, often days before it shows up in any business metric.
+That last panel deserves attention.
+If the mix of predicted prices suddenly shifts (everything moving high, or collapsing into one bucket), something changed in the inputs or the model, often days before it shows up in any business metric.
 Latency and errors tell you the service is sick.
-The prediction distribution tells you the model is sick, which is a failure mode ordinary monitoring simply cannot see.
+The prediction distribution tells you the model is sick: a failure mode that ordinary monitoring simply can't see.

 Alerts: get told before your users tell you